 Officers in the Army exhibit self-discipline, initiative, confidence, and intelligence.
 They are physically fit and can perform under physical and mental pressure.
 They lead from the front and adjust to environments that are always changing.
 Officers are judged by their ability to make decisions on their own and bear ultimate moral and legal responsibility for those decisions.
 While this level of responsibility may not be for everyone, the rewards of the job make it worthwhile.

-Starting salary is that of a Second Lieutenant.
-Military benefits include medical and dental care for you and your family; housing allowance based on location; and 30 days paid vacation each year.
+Starting salary is that of an O-1/Second Lieutenant ($42,525 per year, plus housing allowance).
+Additional military benefits include medical and dental care for you and your family; tax-free housing allowance based on location; and 30 days paid vacation each year.
 Military pay charts can be found here.

 All applicants must meet requirements to become a commissioned officer in the United States Army.
 Candidates without prior military service will attend Basic Combat Training (BCT), Officer Candidate School (OCS), and the Basic Officer Leadership Course (BOLC).
 Candidates with prior Army service will attend OCS and BOLC only.
 After completing OCS requirements, candidates are commissioned and earn the gold bars of a Second Lieutenant.